Knock Knock

 None of that old-fashioned chivalrous romantic Renaissance shit for me these days.

-Perhaps maybe, the message of the unforced words that spin from this typewriter again with that of a newborn idea will fight their way through one of the darkest nights of my soul if only to become but a mere reincarnation of another brand new sunny and inspiring day.
+Perhaps maybe, the message of the unforced words that spin from this typewriter again with that of a newborn idea will fight their way through one of the darkest nights of my soul in awhile, if only to become but a mere reincarnation of another brand new sunny and inspiring day.

 Who can really say?